Codacy coverage reports

-In case the project that you want to use Codacy in does not have a pipeline, create a new pipeline.
+If the project you want to use Codacy in does not have a pipeline, create a new pipeline.

 This step is based on our TypeScript application.
-Before we are going to set-up our pipeline, we are going to add our Project API token as our environment variable.
-Note that we have specified our token in the variables section on the right, like displayed in the following screenshot.
+Before we set up our pipeline, we will add our Project API token as our environment variable.
+Note that we have specified our token in the variables section on the right, as displayed in the following screenshot.

-Once the variable is called through the Codefresh yml syntax, it will automatically use the value provided within the variables section.
+Once the variable is called through the Codefresh YAML syntax, it automatically uses the value provided within the variables section.
 If you are using this example as your pipeline, please delete anything in your pipeline.
 We can then add the following pipeline to our Inline YAML within the Workflow section in our UI:

 The last two steps, ’tests’ and ’codacy’, are used to run our tests, create our coverage reports and forward those to Codacy.
 If you are using your own project and existing pipeline, add those two steps to your pipeline.
 In case you are using your own application, make sure to adapt the commands within the test step to run the tests of your application.
 Additionally, ensure that both the ’repo’ and the ’image_name’ point to your integrations.

-Once you run the pipeline the steps will create the coverage report and forward it to Codacy.
+Once you run the pipeline, the steps will create the coverage report and forwards it to Codacy.